SenseException/intl-sort/README.md

 # intl-sort

-A wrapper library for PHP Intl to sort values based on rules of locales.
+A wrapper library for PHP Intl to sort values/objects based on rules of locales.

-This library wraps the Collator class of the PHP Intl extension and offers a more fluid API for you to sort your data country/locale specific.
+This library wraps the Collator class of the PHP Intl extension and offers a more fluid API without constant juggling for you to sort your values or objects by country/locale specific standards.

 [![Latest Stable Version](https://poser.pugx.org/senseexception/intl-sort/v/stable)](https://packagist.org/packages/senseexception/intl-sort)
 [![PHP from Packagist](https://img.shields.io/packagist/php-v/senseexception/intl-sort.svg)](https://packagist.org/packages/senseexception/intl-sort)